-Oakwood Homes will notify you of the date and time of your closing at approximately the time of your Pre-Drywall Meeting.
+Oakwood Homes will notify you of the date and time of your closing shortly after the time of your Pre-Drywall Meeting.
 If the Buyer is not able to close on the designated Closing Date, then the Seller may extend the Closing Date and the Buyer will pay a fee for extending the Closing Date equal to \$250 for each day the Closing Date is extended.
 Please do not make moving plans until the closing date has been firmly set, as you cannot move into your new home until the closing occurs and you have your keys.
 Please note that due to insurance regulations we are unable to allow you to leave any of your personal property in your new home prior to the closing.

 Your Closing Coordinator will be responsible for scheduling your designated closing date and time with you.
 On closing day, you should plan on the Verification Walk taking approximately thirty minutes and the closing taking approximately one hour; it is imperative that you arrive on time.
-Colorado and Utah law requires 'Good Funds' at closing.
-'Good Funds' are either cashier's checks or bank-certified funds.